onaio/js-tools/packages/DrillDownTable/README.md

 Basically it defines the first hierarchical level that you want to show on your `DrillDownTable`.

+This is also option and defaults to `null`.

 #### linkerField

-When the table is rendered, you can click anywhere on the row to drill down to the next level of the hierarchy.
+When the table is rendered, you can click anywhere on a row to drill down to the next level of the hierarchy.
 However, you may want to display some kind of indication that it is possible to drill down on a row of data.
 The `linkerField` prop allows you to define which field should have this indicator.
 By default this is set to the `id` field.

 #### DrillDownIndicator